ReDI-School/js-berlin-2019-fall/quizzes/quiz4.md

 **Math.random()**

 Use this function when you need to generate random numbers in your code.
-Usually we use this function in combination with another math function Math.floor() to produce whole numbers.
-For example to produce numbers between 0 and 99:
+Usually we use this function in combination with another math function `Math.floor()` to produce whole numbers.
+In order to produce numbers between 0 and 99:

 ```js
 let number = Math.floor(Math.random() * 100);